samsmithnz/SoftwareAdvice/01-Chapter1.md

 # Chapter 1: DevOps

-Let's talk about DevOps, or "DevOops".
-DevOps is primarily about continuously learning.
+Let's talk about DevOps.
+DevOps is primarily about continuously learning and improving.
 It's ok to make mistakes, but let's automate what we can and not make the same mistake twice.
-DevOps is primilarly not a tool, or a process, DevOps is a movement of behaviours and culture that encourage postive and blameless progress.
+DevOps is not a tool, or a process, DevOps is a movement of behaviours and culture that encourage postive progress.

-## Adopting DevOps & transformation tips

-Just one: **You need to adapt your organization/processes to DevOps. **Don't think that you can adopt DevOps to your processes.
-More often than not, for a variety of reasons, that leads to failure.
+**You need to adapt your organization/processes to DevOps. **Don't think that you can adopt DevOps to your processes.
+More often than not, that leads to transformation failure.

 ## What not to do